 A good semen evaluation will give confidence to breeders that your stud will be able to successfully impregnate the female.
 There are numerous factors that can degrade your stud’s semen, and we will look closely at all of these factors.
 They include, but are not limited to:

 Semen has three fractions or parts.
-The first fraction of the ejaculate, called the pre-ejaculate fluid, ranges in volume from 0.1 to 1.0 ml.
+The first fraction of the ejaculate, called the pre-sperm fraction, ranges in volume from 0.1 to 1.0 ml.
 The second part is the sperm-rich fraction, which is generally from 0.1 to 6 ml, depending on the size and breed of the dog.
 The third fraction is the prostatic fluid, which normally ranges from 1.0 to 20.0 ml.

 What are we looking for when we evaluate the semen?

-Evaluation of a semen sample includes assessment of color; sperm motility, concentration, and morphology; and, the presence of other ceOs or bacteria.
+Evaluation of a semen sample includes assessment of color; sperm motility, concentration, and morphology; and, the presence of other cells or bacteria.

 Color: Healthy canine semen should be pearly white or translucent in color.
 Yellow semen indicates urine contamination, and urine is toxic to sperm.
 Red discoloration indicates that blood is present either from trauma, prostate problems or infection.

 Sperm Motility: Since sperm have to be able to travel up the bitch’s reproductive tract toward her eggs, the measure of how well sperm are moving and in what direction is important.
-A reading of 70% or greater motility is rated very good, 30% – 50% motility is fair, and 10% – 30 % demonstrates poor motility.
-Sperm should be moving rapidly forward, not in circles.
+A reading of at least 70% is considered average.